adafruit/Adafruit_Protomatter/README.md

 # Adafruit_Protomatter

+"I used protomatter in the Genesis matrix." - David Marcus, Star Trek III

 An Arduino library for HUB75-style RGB LED matrices, targeted at 32-bit microcontrollers using "brute force" GPIO (that is, not relying on DMA or any specialized peripherals beyond timer interrupts, goal being portability).
-This does assume the existence of 32-bit GPIO ports with bit SET and CLEAR registers.
+It does assume the existence of 32-bit GPIO ports with bit SET and CLEAR registers.
 A bit TOGGLE register (if available) can improve performance.
+Underlying code might be adaptable to other (non-Arduino) runtime environments (see notes in file arch.h).

 This might supersede the RGBmatrixPanel library on non-AVR devices, as the older library has painted itself into a few corners.
 The newer library uses